You are here

 The world of health and social care is changing.
 So are we.

 We’ll change how we regulate to improve care for everyone.
-Tell us what you think about our draft strategy.

 We were established as an independent regulator with a clear purpose: to ensure health and care services provide people with safe, effective, compassionate, high-quality care and to encourage those services to improve.